johnwcowan/r7rs-work/DirectoriesCowan.md

 `(directory? `*filename*`)`

-Returns `#t` if *filename* is the name of a directory, or `#f` if it is not, or the answer is not determinable.
+Returns `#t` if *filename* is the name of a directory, or `#f` if it is not or the answer is not determinable.

 `(make-directory `*filename*`)`